tifflia/Cozy-Mammoth/README.txt

-[detailed description of how to compile, run, and use your program]
+To compile, type the command:
+javac *.java

+To run, type:
+java Main

+To use the program: